OpenAPITools/openapi-generator/docs/plugins.md

 </dependency>
 ```

 But this will not work.
-This depedency does not contains the package neither the classes needed.
-The resulting code it will fail to compile.
+This dependency is not binary compatible with Swagger v2 annotations.
+The resulting code will fail to compile.

 As alternative instead use the following dependency: